mbonig/helm-to-cdk8s/NOTES.md

 * run the default values file and produce a resulting templates, saved as 'default.snapshot.yaml' in the tests, also save off the values.yaml into the local directory

-* write tests to do a full "equals" match
-    * problem with this is that there are some helm-specific parts of the template that probably shouldn't come over
-    * need to determine a way to do partial tests
-* need to analyze existing helm chart:
-    * determine values files to use
-        * the default
-        * an 'all-in'?
-        * as many as needed to cover functionality
-        * many different ifs could be represented

 divide test files by resource type

-* multiple tests for each `values` file defined previously
+* multiple tests for each `values` file defined previously, the variants

-existing helm convention: release-name, that's the chart's name

 ---
 Review the existing chart's README and templates